Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Reverses Trump’s attempted prohibition on including undocumented immigrants in the Census

-Support: Some polls showed popular support for including a citizenship question on the Census, which the Trump administration tried and failed to do.
-But that’s different than excluding them altogether.
+Support: Some polls showed popular support for including a citizenship question on the census, which the Trump administration tried and failed to do.
+But that’s different from excluding them altogether.

 Deferring deportation for Liberians